Environmental disaster: Mitigation efforts

 There have been many attempts throughout recent years to mitigate the impact of environmental disasters.
-Environmental disaster is caused by human activity, so many believe that such disasters can be prevented or have their consequences curbed by human activity as well.
+Environmental disaster is caused by human activity, so many believe that such disasters can be prevented or have their consequences reduced by human activity as well.
 Efforts to attempt mitigation are evident in cities such as Miami, Florida, in which houses along the coast are built a few feet off of the ground in order to decrease the damage caused by rising tides due to rising sea-levels.
 Although mitigation efforts such as those found in Miami might be effective in the short-term, many environmental groups are concerned with whether or not mitigation provides long-term solutions to the consequences of environmental disaster.